Skip to main content

 (Image credit: Mega Crit)

-Treasure chests work similarly in multiplayer.
-A number of relics will pop out matching your player count, and each player will decide which relic they want from the pool.
-If two or more players choose the same relic, they’ll play Rock Paper Scissors to see who will get it.
-The loser will then have to select a new relic to pick (assuming more than one is left afterwards).
+Treasure chests work similarly in multiplayer - a number of relics will pop out matching your player count, and each player will decide which relic they want from the pool.
+If two or more players want the same relic, they’ll play Rock Paper Scissors to see who will get it.
+The loser then has to select a new relic to pick if more than one is left afterwards.

 These are the most competitive elements of the game.
 Each player will choose whatever they want during Events, and Shops will also spawn unique screens for everyone (even though the entire party will be shown).
 So in these cases, you don’t have to worry about stepping on anyone else’s toes and just take what’s best for you.